-It is possible to have a successful pregnancy if you have one of these chronic conditions, but it may be considered a high risk pregnancy and you will have to take some special precautions.
-If you are on chronic medication for these conditions, your gynaecologist will want to assess them in terms of their effect on you and your developing baby.
-For example, if you are a known diabetic on oral medication, you will need to change to insulin injections once your pregnancy is confirmed.
+It is possible to have a successful pregnancy even if you have one of the above chronic conditions, but it may be considered a high risk pregnancy and and some additional precautions may have to be taken.
+If you are on chronic medication for these conditions, your gynaecologist will want to review them for safety in the pre-pregnancy and pregnancy period.
+For example, if you have pre-existing diabetes on oral medications, you may need to switch to insulin injections once your pregnancy is confirmed.

 It is important to reiterate that most pregnancies in older mothers have a good outcome.
-Traditionally, an older mother is defined as any expectant mother who is 35 years old or more at her expected date of delivery.
+Traditionally, an older mother is defined as any expectant mother who is 35 years old or more at the time of pregnancy.

-There is an increased incidence of chromosomal problems as the quality of the egg may deteriorate with advancing maternal age.
-In particular, there is an increased risk of Down’s Syndrome when compared to a younger age group.
+There is an increased incidence of chromosomal problems with advancing maternal age as the quality of the egg may deteriorate.
+In particular, there is an increased risk of Down’s Syndrome compared to a younger age group.
 There is also an increased risk of twin pregnancy (see Chapter 22).
 In addition, older mothers have an increased risk of miscarriages.

-Overall, there is an increased tendency to medical conditions such as pregnancy-induced hypertension and gestational diabetes.
-It is important for any mother with an advanced maternal age to see an obstetrician early so that proper follow-up and tests can be performed.
+Overall, there is an increased tendency to medical conditions complicating pregnancy such as pregnancy-induced hypertension and gestational diabetes.
+It is important for any mother with advanced maternal age to see an obstetrician early so that proper follow-up and tests can be performed.

 Source: Dr TAN Thiam Chye, Dr TAN Kim Teng, Dr TAN Heng Hao, Dr TEE Chee Seng John,